sjhloco/ip_auto_lab/data_model/README.md

 ### Interfaces

 Used to create the single and dual homed interfaces.
-Any interface can be delegated as a *trunk*, *access* or *layer3* port with each having its own *port_variable*. *single-homed* and *dual-homed* are dictionary keys with the values being lists of interfaces and their parameters.
+Any interface can be delegated as a *trunk*, *access* or *layer3* with each having its own *port_variable*. *single-homed* and *dual-homed* are dictionary keys with the values being lists of interfaces and their parameters.
 The port-channel mode is only available on dual-homed interfaces and OSPF can only be enabled on a border switch layer3 interface.

 - *srv_ports:*
   - *single_homed:*          For devices only attached to one switch